fslone/osxapps/README.md

 ###Selenium Remote Control###

 	About: Used for browser automation, user interaction defect detection, integration testing, etc. From the dox: "A server which automatically launches and kills browsers, and acts as a HTTP proxy for web requests from them."

 	DL: http://docs.seleniumhq.org/projects/remote-control/
 	Inc File: selenium-2.20.0.tar.gz
 	Inc Ver: 2.20.0 (tarball, 4.2mb)
 	Price: Free

+###Selenium IDE Firefox Extension###

+    File: selenium-ide-1.10.0.xpi

 ###Oracle VM VirtualBox###